Welcome to Sheyenne GRIT

 About Us

 Sheyenne GRIT—Growth, Renewal, Imagination, Teamwork—was formed by residents who decided waiting was no longer an option.
 Led by an elected, all-women board and powered by dozens of volunteers, GRIT is a community development nonprofit focused on housing, business vitality, Main Street, events, marketing, and family infrastructure like childcare and playgrounds.
-GRIT takes a practical, roll-up-your-sleeves approach: buying and rehabbing homes, reinvesting profits locally, leveraging grants, and using a community-owned finance tool to keep projects moving when reimbursement-based funding would otherwise stall progress.
+GRIT takes a practical, roll-up-your-sleeves approach: buying and rehabilitating homes, reinvesting profits locally, leveraging grants, and using a community-owned finance tool to keep projects moving when reimbursement-based funding would otherwise stall progress.

-At its core, GRIT exists to make Sheyenne livable, welcoming, and resilient – for returning neighbors, new families, entrepreneurs, and the people who never left.
+At its core, GRIT exists to keep Sheyenne livable, welcoming, and resilient – for returning neighbors, new families, entrepreneurs, and the people who never left.
 This is rural renewal done from the inside out, grounded in trust, local control, and the belief that small towns still have a future worth building.

 Rural Brain Drain